CleverCloud/clever-client.js/README.md

 NOTE: This is based on the ECMAScript modules in `esm`.
 Be sure to generate the ESM client before running this.

-## What about streams?

-This project exposes two "stream" APIs:

-* Stream of logs via SSE, Server Sent Events (also called `EventSource`)
-* Stream of events via WebSocket

-Those streams are exposed with [`component-emitter`](https://www.npmjs.com/package/component-emitter), a tiny lib implementing an API that closely match both [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) from the DOM and [`EventEmitter`](https://nodejs.org/api/events.html) from Node.js.
+## Logs stream and event API stream (v2)

 ### Retrieving logs from Clever Cloud

+This stream is exposed the inner SSE source with [`component-emitter`](https://www.npmjs.com/package/component-emitter), a tiny lib implementing an API that closely match both [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) from the DOM and [`EventEmitter`](https://nodejs.org/api/events.html) from Node.js.

 Here's an example of how to use `LogsStream` to retrieve live logs from an app: